incisrdg/BB510-610_fall_2025/README.md

 This is me!
 At least, it looks like.
 I am working in the fileds of computational structural biology and bioinformatics.
 My special interests include, but not limited to, protein structure predictions, protein-protein interactions, molecular dynamics simulations, ML models based on structural features of proteins as well as deep learning models.

+👤 You can check my Scholar profile to see more: https://scholar.google.com/citations?view_op=list_works&hl=tr&hl=tr&user=4zw1czEAAAAJ

 ## Contact info
 📬 If you have any questions or concerns, do not hesitate to contact me at the following email address: srdginci@gmail.com